Zero Trust for

 Extend control to Chrome

-Deploy GAT Shield to monitor and enforce browser-level policies.
+Deploy GAT Shield to monitor and enforce browser level policies.

 04

-Zero Trust becomes self-maintaining.
+Zero Trust becomes part of your daily operations.

 Zero Trust in Google Workspace